-Unlike acute care hospitals, which are often not for profit organizations, nursing homes are typically for-profit, private institutions.
+Unlike acute care hospitals, which are often not-for-profit organizations, nursing homes are typically for-profit, private institutions.
 The evolution of nursing homes makes the reasoning for this obvious.
 Nursing homes sprang up from “mom and pop” operations wherein boarding homes were operated to care for elderly patients.
-This created a market that is largely for-profit.
+This created a largely for-profit market.

-Most nursing home residents suffer from chronic (long-term) problems rather than acute (immediate, but temporary) problems.
-The obvious problem with nursing home care, therefore, becomes a longer length of time within the facility and a continuing need for constant care.
+Most nursing home residents suffer from chronic (long-term) problems rather than acute (immediate but temporary) problems.
+Therefore, the obvious problem with nursing home care becomes a longer length of time within the facility and a continuing need for constant supervision.
 Many nursing home residents also require assistance in performing the daily living activities that most of us take for granted, such as dressing, bathing, and toileting.
 For many of these residents, an unaided trip to the bathroom could easily cause a fatal fall.

 The nursing home population typically does not have a direct line of communication outside of the nursing home.
-Residents often suffer from mental infirmities which limit their ability to communicate, are often medicated, which limits their pain level and awareness.
+Residents often suffer from mental infirmities that limit their ability to communicate and are often medicated, limiting their pain level and awareness.
 As a result, residents typically go unrepresented, enabling the neglect or abuse to continue.
-In these situations, family members are the best watchdogs of a nursing home patient’s well-being, security, and rights.
+Family members are the best watchdogs of a nursing home patient’s well-being, security, and rights in these situations.

 Regulations & Expected Level of Care

-By definition, nursing homes provide a place where residents are served by nursing personnel in the assistance of daily living.
+By definition, nursing homes provide a place where residents are served by nursing personnel with the assistance of daily living.

 Every nursing home must provide:

-There are many types of instances which can be defined as neglect or abuse.
+There are many types of instances that can be defined as neglect or abuse.
 These include:

-A fall is defined as a sudden, uncontrolled, unintentional, non-purposeful downward displacement of body to the floor /ground or other object.
+A fall is defined as a sudden, uncontrolled, unintentional, non-purposeful downward displacement of the body to the floor /ground or another object.
 A facility is required to:

 Get the Help Your Loved One Deserve

-If you or your loved one have experience nursing home abuse and neglect, please do not hesitate to call our North and South Carolina nursing him abuse lawyers at (800) 351-3008.
-We have handled nursing home abuse and neglect related cases throughout the United States and we look forward to the opportunity to serve your legal needs.
+If you or your loved one have experienced nursing home abuse and neglect, please do not hesitate to call our North and South Carolina nursing home abuse lawyers at (800) 351-3008.
+We have handled nursing home abuse and neglect-related cases throughout the United States and we look forward to the opportunity to serve your legal needs.